uvarc/accord/docs/about.md

 * [Who runs it](#who-runs-it)

-## What is it
+## What is ACCORD

-ACCORD is a collaboration across the public universities of Virginia to build and share cyberinfrastructure for research on highly sensitive data.
-Made possible by a grant from the National Science Foundation, ACCORD attempts to provide a service for institutions that may lack the financial, staffing, or technical resources to support such a platform.
+#ACCORD is a collaboration across the public universities of Virginia
+#to build and share cyberinfrastructure for research on highly sensitive
+#data.
+Made possible by a grant from the National Science Foundation,
+#ACCORD attempts to provide a service for institutions that may lack the
+#financial, staffing, or technical resources to support such a platform.
-This project strives to be a repeatable model for other institutions across the United States.
+#This project strives to be a repeatable model for other institutions
+#across the United States.

 ACCORD is project-based, which means that investigators request access to the platform, create a project and populate it with co-investigators,